Jemma Rose: International career

 Rose captained England at Under–17 level.
 In November 2008 she was part of the England squad which achieved fourth place at the 2008 FIFA U-17 Women's World Cup in New Zealand.
 Rose appeared in one game, as a late substitute for Lucy Bronze in the third place play-off against Germany.

 After progressing through Under–19 level, Rose was called up to an Under–23 training camp in November 2011.

 In January 2012 Rose was named in the provisional 150 player long list for the Team GB squad at the 2012 Olympics.
 Due to good form, Rose was considered by club manager Mark Sampson and teammate Jess Fishlock to be in contention for a place in the final squad.

 In July 2013 Rose helped Great Britain to a gold medal in the 2013 Summer Universiade in Kazan, Russia.
 Rose had been consistently overlooked by England and Great Britain Olympic coach Hope Powell, but when Sampson replaced Powell he named Rose in his first senior squad.

 Rose won her first senior cap in November 2015, as a late substitute in England's 1–0 UEFA Women's Euro 2017 qualifying win over Bosnia and Herzegovina at Ashton Gate, Bristol in torrential rain.

+Rose was named number 194 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England's inaugural international.